TLE’s ultimate guide to the best things to do in Scottsdale, Arizona – from learning how to become a cowboy to riding a hot air balloon in the desert.

 4. Play a round of golf in the Sonoran Desert

 Make sure you cram in a round of golf.
 Arizona State is, after all, where five-time major Phil Mickelson plied his trade.
 And you’re never too far away from a golf course in Scottsdale, meaning there are plenty to choose from (51 in total).
 The majority made up of thick, lush green fairways rolled out like expensive carpets in the glow-gold Sonoran Desert.

 5. Fill your boots with fast food down at Cave Creek

 Check out Bryan’s Black Mountain BBQ where you can chow down on beer-cooked everything.
-Owner Brian, a mild-mannered ex-photographer, also serves up meaty-tasting pulled squash for vegetarians and moreish cookie ice-cream sandwiches.
+Owner Brian, a mild-mannered ex-photographer, caters to vegetarians too with his life-changing pulled squash.
+Oh, and don’t miss out on his cookie ice-cream sandwiches.

-Across the road, Big Earl’s Greasy Eats in Cave Creek is the place to go for burgers.
+Across the road, Big Earl’s Greasy Eats in Cave Creek is the place to go for a greasy burger.
 The art-deco style gas station, built in 1935, serves possibly the tastiest, and potentially most artery-clogging, meat patty’s you’ll ever get your hands on.
-Grab a Big Earl’s burger with extra cheese and fries, as well as a strawberry shake if only to sweeten your sodium intake.
+Grab a Big Earl’s burger with extra cheese and fries, as well as a strawberry shake if only to dilute your sodium intake.

 6. Saddle up and learn how to become a real-life cowboy